THIS PAGE LAST REVISED ON 01.29.2020

 St. Mary Parish Courthouse (Franklin, LA)

-Although Terrebonne Parish was the proper venue for this litigation, under Judge Wimbish's decision, this litigation was removed from Terrebonne Parish and refiled in St. Mary Parish, LA where it was alloted to Judge Anne L. Simon.
+Although Terrebonne Parish was a proper venue for this litigation, under Judge Wimbish's decision, this litigation was removed from Terrebonne Parish and refiled in St. Mary Parish, LA where it was alloted to Judge Anne L. Simon.

 Nancy Blanchard Affidavit